bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 With this we're able to call `countSpinsBySub()` and see if the behavior is as expected over a real Spark dataframe.

-Calling `collect()` brings the RDD output back into the driver, and then calling `row.getAs` with positions let's use reconstruct the output into tuples that are easier to compare in assert.
+Calling `collect()` brings the RDD output back into the driver, and then calling `row.getAs` with positions let's us reconstruct the output into tuples that are easier to compare in assert.
 For our test case we expect the input to be counted as "2 spins for 90210 Family, and 1 for 90210 Ad supported".

 Now you can start to see why we put the `countSpinsBySub` logic into it's own dedicated function.
 It makes testing with a dummy dataframe much easier than if everything is bunched together in one giant main() method.